ECE-IoT/esp-iot-framework/docs/setup/setup.md

     python3 -m pip install -r requirements.txt
     ```

 After the installation you should be able to use `mkdocs` and `pio`, which are the `CLI` tools for the documentation and platformIO.

+!!!
+HINT
+    For more information about `mkdocs` head to [Documentation](setup/../documentation.md)

 ## Extensions